Get the Recipe

 But there is a solution to this: basting.
 That is, pouring hot fat over the meat as it cooks.
 We'll get back to that in a moment.

-Salt It Well
+Step 1: Salt it Well

 Should you salt your meat right before cooking, well before cooking, or how about after cooking?
 This is another point of contention amongst home cooks and chefs alike, and one of the ones for which steakhouse-methods often get cited as evidence.
 At (most) steakhouses, they salt the steak right before throwing it on the grill or under the broiler, so that must be the best way to do it at home, right?